ManuelAlvarezC/keyboard-anywhere/README.md

 This is a summary of the process executed on 2021/03 using `Ubuntu 20.04 LTS`  and `Python 3.9`.
 We recomend imitate the same environment using `virtualbox` and a `virtualenv`.

-The original installation is done with some dependencies that are not longer available, this is a
+The original installation is done with some dependencies that are not longer available, this is a summary of all the work trying to reproduce it in the forementioned environment.

 ### System wide requirements